cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 ## Apps

 We assume that the proposed algorithm does not guarantee high-quality knowledge by default.
-The protocol itself provides just one simple tool: the ability to create a with agents stake between two particles.
+The protocol itself provides just one simple tool: the ability to create a cyberlink between two particles by agents with stake.

 Analysis of the semantic core, behavioral factors, anonymous data about the interests of agents, and other tools that determine the quality of search, can be achieved via smart contracts and off-chain applications, such as: [web3 browsers](#browzers), decentralized social networks, and content platforms.
 We believe that it is in the interest of the community to build the initial [knowledge graph](#content-oracle) and to maintain it.
 This is necessary for the graph to provide the most relevant search results.